zamshedarifin/stripe-integration-laravel/README.md

 Stripe Link:<br>
 Developer Account: https://dashboard.stripe.com/test/developers <br>
 API KEYS: https://dashboard.stripe.com/test/apikeys <br>

-In this step we need to install stripe-php via the Composer package manager, so one your terminal and fire bellow command:
-<p> composer require stripe/stripe-php </p>

 Now, we need to set stripe key and secret. so first you can go on Stripe website and create development stripe account key and secret and add bellow: <br>
 <b>.env</b>